hakanai/hex/README.markdown

 5. Get the viewer UI to render the annotations. - DONE!

-6. UI for deleting annotations under the cursor.
+6. UI for deleting annotations under the cursor. - DONE!

-7. Keep documents open from last session.
-And then switch to opening nothing by default.
-The first session I will still open the sample, but I will modify the sample to contain annotations as well.
+7. Keep documents open from last session. - DONE!

 TODO comments scattered throughout the code will generally give an indication of what is currently bothering me. ;-)